Donald Trump Slams Mike Pence For Lacking ‘Courage’ To Overturn Election Results As Protesters Storm Capitol

 Trump fired off the tweet as hundreds of his supporters stormed the Capitol.

 As The New York Times reported, pro-Trump protesters managed to defeat security forces and break into the building.
-Thousands reportedly cheered and clash with the police in front of the building as a large group of demonstrators breached the Capitol, forcing the closure of the Senate chamber.
+Thousands reportedly cheered and clashed with the police in front of the Capitol as a large group of demonstrators breached the building, forcing the closure of the Senate chamber.

 Rotunda door now breached, Capitol Police say.
 Loud smashing noises as more Trump protesters surge into building pic.twitter.com/vjCGuPFUUF